mbakholdina/lib-tcpdump-processing/README.md

 import tcpdump_processing.extract_packets as extract_packets
 ```

-# Executable Scripts
+## Executable Scripts

 To use the following scripts, please install the library first (see Sec.
 "Install the library with pip").

-## `extract-packets`
+### `extract-packets`

-This script parses `.pcapng` tcpdump trace file, saves the output in `.csv` format nearby the original file, extracts packets of interest and saves the obtained dataframe in `.csv` format nearby the original file.
+This script parses tcpdump trace file, saves the output in `.csv` format nearby the original file, extracts packets of interest and saves the obtained dataframe in `.csv` format nearby the original file.

 Usage:
 ```
 venv/bin/extract-packets [OPTIONS] PATH
 ```
-where `PATH` refers to `.pcapng` tcpdump trace file.
+where `PATH` refers to `.pcap` or `.pcapng` tcpdump trace file.

 Options:
 ```